wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 	import django.core.handlers.wsgi
 	application = django.core.handlers.wsgi.WSGIHandler()

 Ensure that you replace `<username>` with your PythonAnywhere username, and update any other path settings to suit your application.
 You should also remove all other code from the WSGI configuration script to ensure no conflicts take place.

 The script adds your project's directory to the `PYTHONPATH` for the Python instance that runs your web application.
 This allows Python to access your project's modules.
 If you have additional paths to add, you can easily insert them here.
 You can then specify the location of your project's `settings.py` module.
 The final step is to include the Django WSGI handler and invoke it for your application.

 When you have completed the WSGI configuration, click the *Save* button at the top-right of the webpage.
 Navigate back to the *Web* tab within the PythonAnywhere dashboard, and click the *Reload* button at the top of the page.
 When the application is reloaded, you can then revisit your PythonAnywhere subdomain at `http://<username>.pythonanywhere.com`.
 Hopefully, if all went well, you should see your application up and running.
 If not, check through your scripts and paths carefully.
 Double check your paths by actually visiting the directories, and use `pwd` to confirm the path.

-I> ### Bad Gateway Errors??
+I> ### Bad Gateway Errors
-I>
 I> During testing, we noted that you can sometimes receive `HTTP 502 - Bad Gateway` errors instead of your application.
 Try reloading your application again, and then waiting a longer.
 If the problem persists, try reloading again.
 If the problem still persists, [check out your log files](#section-deploy-logfiles) to see if any accesses/errors are occurring, before contacting the PythonAnywhere support.

 ### Assigning Static Paths
 We're almost there.
-One issue which we still have to address is to sort out paths for our application.
+One issue that we still have to address is to sort out paths for our application.
 Doing so will allow PythonAnywhere's servers to serve your static content, for example From the PythonAnywhere dashboard, click the *Web* tab and choose the subdomain hosting your application from the list on the left.

 Underneath the *Static files* header, perform the following.